- AJ Products UK

 3. Keep all the waste streams in one place – If you have space, choose a recycling set that includes several waste receptacles or openings.
 Having everything in one place means it will be just as easy for people to recycle as it used to be for them to throw all their rubbish into one bin.
 Remember, easy is key!

-4. Have one than one recycling station – Make sure that employees always have a recycling station nearby so that there’s no excuse.
+4. Have more than one recycling station – Make sure that employees always have a recycling station nearby so that there’s no excuse.
 You should position bins close to workstations as well as in the kitchen, breakroom, changing area and any other places staff congregate.

 5. Think before you print - Do you really need to print that document?
 Often an electronic copy will suffice.
 Not only will this reduce paper waste but it will help save money on printing and ensure fewer copies of sensitive documents are produced, which will make it easier to manage GDPR.
 If you do have to print, use both sides of the paper.